 Choosing between git reset and git revert depends entirely on context: are you working on your personal history or the shared history?

-• git revert is the safe, professional tool for fixing mistakes on branches you share with others.
+git resetis a powerful tool for cleaning up and fixing things on your own branch.
+Think of it as your personal eraser.git revertis the safe, professional tool for fixing mistakes on branches you share with others.
 Think of it as a public correction note.

 Mastering both will not only help you avoid Git disasters, but also elevate you to a developer who manages version control professionally and responsibly.
 Happy time-traveling in the world of Git!